esmatcreate/Object-Detection-using-EfficientDet/README.md

 - **Sample Outputs and Visualization:** Visualize sample outputs with detected objects and bounding boxes, allowing for easy assessment of model accuracy.
 - **Easy Installation:** Simple installation process with clear instructions, making it accessible to both beginners and experienced users.

-## Usage
+## Reflection

-To use the project:

-1. **Prepare your dataset:** Follow the guidelines provided in the documentation to prepare your dataset.
-2. **Configure the model:** Customize the EfficientDet model according to your dataset characteristics and requirements.
-3. **Train the model:** Use the provided training script to train the model on your dataset, monitoring performance using TensorBoard.
+This section provides insights into the project's goals, processes, and outcomes.

+### Goals
+- Implement EfficientDet for high-performance object detection.
-4. **Evaluate the model:** Assess the performance of the trained model on a separate validation set using standard evaluation metrics.
+- Optimize the model for efficient execution on a standard laptop.
-5. **Visualize outputs:** Visualize sample outputs to inspect detected objects and evaluate model accuracy.
+- Train the model using custom-labeled photos.

+### Process
+1. **Data Collection and Labeling:** Collected and labeled custom images for training.
+2. **Model Implementation:** Integrated the EfficientDet model using TensorFlow.
+3. **Training:** Trained the model with different hyperparameters to optimize performance.
+4. **Evaluation:** Assessed model accuracy using standard metrics and visualizations.
+5. **Optimization:** Implemented techniques to ensure efficient processing and training on a laptop.

+### Outcomes
+- Successfully detected objects with high accuracy.
+- Achieved efficient model performance on a standard laptop.

 ## Acknowledgements